GetResponse is one of the most popular pieces of email marketing software out there.

 GetResponse has comprehensive analytics, not just for the broadcasts, but also for pretty much any feature you can think of.

-They also have this cool feature which allows you to track the ROI of an email.
+They also have this cool feature that allows you to track the ROI of an email.

 I like this feature because it just saves so much time when counting the numbers of your email marketing campaigns.